eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 1. Open File Explorer or open a console with administrator privileges, and go to the setup script at *getting-started\tools\get-toolchain.bat*.
 1. If you're using File Explorer, right-click the file and select **Run as Administrator**.
 If you're using a console with elevated privileges, run the script.
-1. After the installation, open the console app found at **Windows Start > GCC Command Prompt**.
-You must use this console to use the installed programming environment.
-Keep the **GCC Command Prompt** open to use later.
+1. After the installation, open a console app to complete the programming tasks in the tutorial.
+You can use Windows CMD, Powershell, or Git Bash for Windows.
 1. Run the following code to confirm that CMake version 3.14 or later is installed.

     ```